MrZakariyya/KeyloggerEncryptionApplication/README.md

 }

 Motivation:
 The motivation for this project is to have white hat hackers, and software developers to gain ideas from the indie programmer community to help prevent virus from infecting computers.
-Also this program is for pentration testers and any software developers looking to create better defenses for computing systems.
+Also this program is for penetration testers and any software developers looking to create better defenses for computing systems.

 Installation:
 The program requires a windows 10 based enviroment in order to work.
 The reason being is that the SDK's do not work well outside of a windows 10 enviroment.
 So in order to avoid any problems using the software make sure it is running in a windows 10 enviroment.
 The program itself is not backwards compatable and it does not work on any other operating system but Windows 10.